top of page

 1. Excessive guilt or fear of being immoral or sinful

-You feel guilt or fear that you did something wrong even when no wrongdoing has occurred — often obsessing over whether your thoughts, intentions, or actions might be "bad" or offensive.
+You feel guilt, like you did something wrong even when no wrongdoing has occurred.
+You often obsess over whether your thoughts, intentions, or actions might be "bad" or offensive.

 2. Compulsive confessing or seeking reassurance

-To reduce anxiety, you may feel compelled to repeatedly ask for reassurance from others (e.g., friends, family, religious leaders, therapists) to gain certainty that you haven’t done something wrong.
+To reduce anxiety, you may feel compelled to confess and repeatedly ask for reassurance from others (e.g., friends, family, religious leaders, therapists) to gain certainty that you haven’t done something wrong.

 3. Intrusive thoughts related to religion, ethics, or morality